pduranti/mercadolibre.github.com/_posts/guide/listing/2012-07-13-res-authenticate.markdown

 Authenticate	{#authenticate}
 ------------
-MercadoLibre's APIs work with the <a href="http://en.wikipedia.org/wiki/Oauth" target="_blank">OAuth authentication protocol</a>.
+MELI API works with the <a href="http://en.wikipedia.org/wiki/Oauth" target="_blank">OAuth authentication protocol</a>.

 There are certain actions that require you to identify as a MELI user (ie: listing a real estate property).
-To successfully accomplish this actions, you must get an access token that will allow you to identify your MELI user when interacting with the APIs, for a determined amount of time (after which you will have to get a new access token).
+To successfully accomplish this actions, you must get an access token that will allow you to identify your MELI user when interacting with the API, for a determined amount of time (after which you will have to get a new access token).

 ### Get an access token for your signed up user ### {#accesstokensignedupuser}